MikeDev101/cloudlink-omega/README.md

 CLΩ never collects any PII without your permission.
 And, the only data CLΩ collects is a username, a password, and a suitable email address for login.
 Other than games, achivements, saves and points, there's no hidden black magic behind the scenes.

 ### 🗝️ Secure.
-Using perfect forward secrecy, CLΩ servers will never be able to capture or read data you send/receive while playing a game, nor can it read the raw contents of CL5's WebRTC handshake process.
+Using advanced asymmetric encryption (as well as the native encryption built into WebRTC), CLΩ servers will never be able to capture or read data you send/receive while playing a game, nor can it read the raw contents of CL5's WebRTC handshake process.

 ## CL5 Features